 Ilhan Omar’s Arrest Record And Corruption Charges Revealed

-Anonymous2 months ago
+Anonymous2 years ago

 Anonymous Message To Greta Thunberg

 Chinese State Media: “If U.S. Troops Return To Taiwan, China Will Start A War”